-My Interpretation of German Style Mushrooms
+German Style Mushrooms

 with Garlic Sauce

-1 tbsp extra virgin olive oil
+- extra virgin olive oil

-1/2 tsp sea salt
+- sea salt

-black pepper, if desired
+- black pepper, if desired

 Make the garlic sauce ahead of time, even the day before, if you like.
-Whisk the cream and creme fraiche together until smooth, then add the remaining ingredients.
+Whisk the cream and creme fraîche together until smooth, then add the remaining ingredients.
 Chill for a minimum of 2 hours, so the flavors meld.

-Saute the onion for about 4 minutes then add the mushrooms until cooked, add salt and pepper to taste.
+Sauté the onion for about 4 minutes then add the mushrooms until cooked, add salt and pepper to taste.
 Remove from heat.

 Serve the German mushrooms with the garlic sauce poured over the top, with a slice of bread in the side of the bowl (as served at the German Christmas market).